PlutoHu21/EMATM0054_21_22/Pololu3PI.md

 # Pololu 3Pi+ Labsheets

 The following Labsheets will guide you to write code to operate your 3Pi+.
+The Labsheets are designed to guide you through an incremental process of establishing the skills you need to operate the 3Pi+ robot to solve and evaluate difficult tasks.
 If you have collected a Pololu 3Pi+ kit, you should have the following components:

 <p align="center">
   <img src="https://github.com/paulodowd/EMATM0053_21_22/blob/main/images/3PI_Kit.png?raw=true">